AlexDeweert/seng310_earltech/earltech_phase2/pages/phase2.md

             </li>
         </ol>
     <li><a href = "#details">Study Assistant</a>
     <br>The Study Assistant page is parent to all components that are related to what a user might expect to find in a typical study assistant application.
-Such components as alarms, tips an tricks, reminders, and checklists are submenus to this page.
+Such components as alarms, tips an tricks, reminders, and checklists are submenus to this page. <a href = "#top">[top]</a>
     </li>
     &nbsp;<br>
         <ol style = "list-style-type: upper-alpha">